 Policy requires development of performance measures

-Dallas receives no medal in alcohol sales control.
+Dallas receives no medal in safer alcohol sales.

 Curbing tobacco use among young adults has been shown to decrease the number of people who start—and continue—smoking.